 This Healthy Peanut Butter Chocolate Smoothie is oh-so delicious and loaded with protein, healthy fat and greens!
 Healthy enough for breakfast, but tasty enough for a treat.
-Whip up a batch in the morning to send your crew off happy and fuelled up on nothing but the good stuff!
+Whip up a batch in the morning to send your crew off happy and fueled up on nothing but the good stuff!

 Smoothies in my life